-Lead generation remains Problem Number One for the majority of B2B companies unless they outsource it and keep their teams focused on deal closing.
+Lead generation remains Problem Number One for any B2B lead generation company unless they outsource it and keep their teams focused on deal closing.

-- What ways to choose to structure your lead generation process?
+- What ways to choose to structure your B2B sales lead generation process?

 - What components to add to your company’s lead generation strategy?